BF-Support-Engineers/Location-bot/README.md

 # botlocation
-A bot built in C# that locates the user via their browser via IP or by internal browser location.
+A bot built in C# that locates the user via their browser.
+Two methods are available: By IP or by internal browser location.